sharky5102/fbmatrix/README.md

 You can also try to connect one of the GPIO outputs directly (eg GPIO4), but that has 3.3v output levels so depending on your string, this may or may not work.
-My experience is that it works generally, but there is a lot of noise and flickering on the output.
+My experience is that it works generally, but there is a lot of noise and flickering on the output if you have a level shifter.

+Here is an [example](https://www.youtube.com/watch?v=WgSfZ5cgZH4) of running a video on a ws2811 string.

 To use this, you can use the same configuration as for HUB75 (see above), except that the resolution used by DPI should be different.
 In this case,